Can I claim expenses without a receipt?

 Can I claim my phone on tax?

-Claiming mobile phone, internet and home phone expenses.
-If you use your own phones or internet for work purposes, you may be able to claim a deduction if you: paid for these costs and.
-Have diary records to support your claims.
+Mobile phone, internet, and home phone charges can all be claimed.
+If you use your own phone or internet for business, you may be allowed to deduct these expenditures if you: paid for them and.
+Maintain journal entries to back up your claims.

 Are work clothes tax deductible?